 To sum up some of the reasons that there is currently no intention of us changing our remote ethos on the most part, here are a few beneficial factors that come to mind:

 There are some pretty big name tech companies that operate with or were even founded with a remote mindset and workforce.
 Some of the bigger names I found in our industry of web technology and ecommerce include Github, Harvest, Zapier, Invision and Shopify’s star player Recharge.
-I'd need to confirm it to be the case but even Shopify's team is largely a remote workforce.
-Interestingly, even the company (Automattic) behind the platform that powers over 30% of the internet (Wordpress) makes use of an almost entirely distributed workforce.
-There is an amusingly titled book on it too which I will not confirm nor deny whether it forms an integral part in my thoughts on the topic.
+Even Shopify's team is largely a remote workforce.
+Interestingly, the company (Automattic) behind the platform that powers over 30% of the internet (Wordpress) makes use of an almost entirely distributed workforce.
+There is an amusingly titled book on it too which I will not confirm nor deny forms an integral part in my thoughts on the topic.

 as well as doing the same for our team:

 Giving a "paint-by-numbers" guide to getting an operation to a point where it's running like ours is not really possible but I'll attempt to articulate how we have managed to get it as right as we have.
 Essentially for us it has been a case of very intentionally aiming to make it work in spite of the challenges that the approach poses, and it does pose challenges.

 There are some downsides to having a remote workforce, so to be open about them, acknowledging them and either addressing them or accepting them for what they are was really important.

 Some people do crave the watercooler discussions, the office romances, the sense of community you may find in a workspace where you're physically present.
 In my research for this article I found that while some agency owners fully embrace remote as a legitimate approach to building their businesses, others are either not convinced, or only allow it in a limited fashion.
 The main reason for their aversion seems to revolve around team building and a sense of community and while I don't disregard their views on this, I feel that while it will be different, this can still be achieved with a remote team.